mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto-rc.md

 ```

   * This will no longer be necessary once [bug 1431789](https://bugzilla.mozilla.org/show_bug.cgi?id=1431789) is fixed.
-  * Add an "updateLine" section that looks something like the following:
+  * Add an `updateLine` section that looks something like the following:

 ```
   "updateLine": [